google/clasp/docs/typescript.md

 ### Apps Script Libraries and TypeScript

-If your project contains library dependencies in `appsscript.json` and you are developing locally with clasp, TypeScript will throw errors for the library names or types it cannot resolve, e.g. `[ts] Cannot find name 'OAuth2'.
+If your project contains libraries referenced in `appsscript.json`, TypeScript will throw errors for the library names or types it cannot resolve, e.g. `[ts] Cannot find name 'OAuth2'.
 [2304]`.
 Libraries have their own types and are not likely to be part of `@types/google-apps-script`.
 These libraries are only resolved once the script is deployed upstream with `clasp push`.

-One crude workaround for this error when working with clasp and TypeScript, is to ignore the line causing the typescript error by adding a line comment `// @ts-ignore` above the line displaying the TypeScript error.
+One workaround for this error is to ignore the line causing the typescript error by adding a line comment `// @ts-ignore` above the line displaying the TypeScript error.
 This can be done as so:

 ```
 function getOAuthService() {